This episode is sponsored by Profoto – the light shaping company!

 I’m so happy that I had the chance to have a conversation with Alexandra for this podcast.
 She’s an incredibly kind and humble person whose work never fails to amaze me.
-I hope that her passion for photography inspires you to continue pursuing your dreams.
+I hope that her passion for

 Here is a preview of our discussion with Alexandra Sophie.